arthurcro17/car-car/README.md

 ## Sales microservice

-Explain your models and integration with the inventory microservice, here.
+Sales has models for SalesPerson, Customer, SaleRecord, and AutomobileVO.
+AutomobileVO data is populated with the get_autos function in sales/poll/poller.py.